RTXteam/RTX/code/ARAX/ARAXQuery/Overlay/ngd/README.md

 snapshot:

 ```
-python3 build_ngd_database.py
+python3 build_ngd_database.py --babel-db /path/to/babel.sqlite
 ```

 This skips XML parsing entirely and finishes in roughly an hour.

 ## Outputs

-All output is written to this directory:
+All output is written to `--output-dir` (defaults to this directory):

 - **`curie_to_pmids.sqlite`** — the final artifact.
 Single table
   `curie_to_pmids(curie TEXT PRIMARY KEY, pmids TEXT)` where `pmids` is a